 - Have a container in mind so you can picture what you want to create.

-- Have a way to hold the flowers….a floral foam or oasis, or other option.
-(If you look this up there are lots of ideas like using floral tape to create a grid, or floral frogs, for example)
+- Have a way to hold the flowers: a floral foam or oasis, or other option.
+If you look this up there are lots of ideas like using floral tape to create a grid, or floral frogs, for example.

-- Don’t be afraid to cut your flowers down so that they fit together tightly.
-(My biggest mistake)
+- Don’t be afraid to cut your flowers down so that they fit together tightly (my biggest mistake)

-- Don’t be afraid to start over.
+- Be willing to start over.

 - Don’t be afraid.
 (Or if you are, don’t let it stop you!)

-To Risk is to be Fully Alive!
+To Risk is to be Fully Alive

 “Growing up” should not mean we stop taking risks and yet for many of us it does.
 We stop risking and we start building that box around ourselves, literally boxing ourselves in.
 And by the way, this box tends to shrink with each passing year unless you do something about it!
-Whether we realize it or not, as we “grow up” we start one by one taking things off our list of things we do and putting them on the list of “can’t do”.
-Our development becomes more and more solidified…static…or worse, in decline.
-Subconsciously we stop doing things that aren’t on our narrowly defined list of “safe activities”.
+Whether we realize it or not, as we “grow up” we start one by one taking things off our list of things we do and putting them on the list of “can’t do.”
+Our development becomes more and more solidified, static, or worse, in decline.
+Subconsciously, we stop doing things that aren’t on our narrowly defined list of “safe activities.”
 We stop trying new things or spending time doing things we aren’t good at.
 It could lead to us not looking good or embarrassment.

 If you could, what would you take off your “I can’t do” list?
 Is there something you used to LOVE to do that is now on the “can’t” list?
 Is there something you’d wish you’d tried but felt now it was perhaps too late?
-I bet there is….
+I bet there is.

-Read our blog post “6 Habits to Change Your Life” and follow it with the book we recommend “The Miracle Morning”.
-We promise, these are going to give you the tools to start living life with a renewed power…so you can stop listening to the tapes that play in your head that say “you can’t” and start making new tapes that say…
+Read our blog post “6 Habits to Change Your Life” and follow it with the book we recommend “The Miracle Morning.”
+We promise, these are going to give you the tools to start living life with a renewed power, so you can stop listening to the tapes that play in your head that say “you can’t” and start making new tapes that say.

 “OH YEAH?
 WHO SAYS I CAN’T?”